Travis Hernes

-Travis Enrique Hernes (born 4 November 2005) is a Norwegian professional footballer who plays as a midfielder for club Groningen, on loan from Newcastle United.
+Travis Enrique Hernes (born 4 November 2005) is a professional footballer who plays as a midfielder for club Groningen.
+Born in Jamaica, he represents Norway at youth level.

 Career

-Hailing from Heradsbygd, he played football in Norway for local club Heradsbygda IL until 2019.
+Born in Jamaica and raised in Heradsbygd, Norway, he played football in Norway for local club Heradsbygda IL until 2019.
 He then moved to Wolverhampton, but was not given a chance at Wolverhampton Wanderers after initially going on trial there.
 In 2022 he made his youth international debut for Norway, playing for Norway U17 against Denmark and Austria.

 Shrewsbury Town

 Hernes made his senior debut for Shrewsbury Town on 30 August 2022, scoring Shrewsbury's consolation goal in a 2–1 EFL Trophy defeat to Wolverhampton Wanderers U21 at the New Meadow.
 On 7 August 2023, he signed his first professional deal with Shrewsbury Town, keeping him at the club until 2026.

 Newcastle United

 On 1 September 2023, Hernes signed for Premier League club Newcastle United for an undisclosed fee.